gnolang/blog/posts/2024-05-21_the-gnome/README.md

 guarding or simply enjoying the land they are in.

-Nobody knows for sure the origin of these gnomes, but the earliest known reference to it comes from Paracelsus as _gnomus_, a Swiss Christian theologian philosopher and alchemist of the Renaissance.
+Nobody knows for sure the origin of these gnomes, but the earliest known reference to it comes from Paracelsus as _gnomus_, a Swiss Christian theologian, philosopher and alchemist of the Renaissance.
 He also called them _pygmies_ in his _“A book on Nymphs, Sylphs, Pygmies, and Salamanders, and on Other Spirits”_ published in 1566, a study on myth creatures as they relate to Christianity.